How to generate ideas for CRO tests and how often should you run them?

 I’m not going to say that one method is better than the other, as the truth is that the smartest marketers will be using a blend of these techniques to find the best results for their own website.

 However, this article will look at testing, which is the basis of much work around conversion rate optimisation.
-Testing is vital as it allows businesses to see their ideas and theories put into practice, providing clear quantifiable evidence on what changes affect the behaviour of users on your site.
+Testing is vital as it allows businesses to see their ideas and theories put into practice, providing clear quantifiable evidence on what changes affect the behavior of users on your site.

 Testing should remove guesswork from the equation.
 While many people may have ideas about how a website should look and which features are important, testing provides proof on what does and doesn’t work.